Denison University: Notable faculty and alumni

-Denison alumni include scholars (such as the former president of Princeton University William G. Bowen), Hollywood superstars, entrepreneurs, presidents and executives of Fortune 500 companies.
+Denison alumni include scholars (such as the former president of Princeton University William G. Bowen), Hollywood actors and actresses, entrepreneurs, presidents and executives of Fortune 500 companies.

 Among the faculty, its current economics professor Sohrab Behdad founded the Economics Department of the University of Tehran, and the former professor William Rainey Harper served as the first president of The University of Chicago.